 Mindfulness is about cultivating an awareness and appreciation of the here and now, of the richness of your present experience.The South African College of Applied Psychology, blog, 2018

-Mindfulness is a contemporary term for an ancient practice.
-There are many approaches to mindfulness, and it is possible to practice more than one approach.
+Mindfulness is a contemporary term for an ancient practice of finding connection with environment and integration within.
+There are many approaches to mindfulness, and you may need to find one that is best suited to you and your lifestyle.

-Artful Contemplation brings awareness, realization and integration through focused attention on a single inspirational image.
+Artful Contemplation cultivates awareness, realization and illumination through focused attention on a single inspirational image.

-With the assistance of our digital art downloads and collectible art card deck, Artful Contemplation is readily accessible as a prompt for mindfulness that can be practiced throughout the day in your ordinary home, work or social environments.
+We have made our artworks available as digital downloads, prints and collectible card decks so that Artful Contemplation can be practiced throughout the day in your ordinary home, work or social environments.

-In this way, Artful Contemplation integrates seamlessly with the rhythms of your daily activities.
+In this way, Artful Contemplation integrates seamlessly with the rhythms of a contemporary lifestyle.

 As a daily mindfulness practice, Artful Contemplation will assist you to: